What Makes Good Nurses Stand Out in Today’s Healthcare Field?

 University of St. Thomas Houston nursing student working with simulation manikin

-It’s important to know when to be assertive as a nurse and how to do it effectively, without being aggressive.
+It is important to know when to be assertive as a nurse and how to do it effectively without being aggressive.
 For example, you may have to be assertive to ensure a patient follows instructions or a visitor observes visiting hours.
 A great nurse will be kind but also comfortable setting boundaries and being firm when necessary.

 Smiling Nurse